 signed a contract with ABC Records in 1967.
 Their

 first solo album, 'The Candymen' (ABCS-616),

-displayed a superbly psychedelic cover and truly showed their abilities of mixing
+displayed a lightly psychedelic cover and truly showed their abilities to mix

-a number of obvious influences to good advantage.
+a number of obvious influences to good advantage - with the drawback of lacking in true originality.
 Recorded at Master Sound Studios,

 Atlanta (Georgia), Buddy Buie produced it and co-wrote most of the excellent

 vocal harmonies were superb and Rodney Justo's singing was simply amazing.